box/developer.box.com/guides/box-sign/cancel-sign-request.md

 ---
 # Cancel Box Sign Request

-A Box Sign request that has not yet been signed or declined can be cancelled using the [cancel Box Sign request endpoint][cancel].
+A Box Sign request, that has not yet been signed or declined, can be cancelled using the [cancel Box Sign request endpoint][cancel].
 Any outstanding signers will no longer be able to sign the document.